thisismypassport/shrinko8/README.md

 The linter normally allows you to define global variables in the global scope or in the _init function.
 If you don't, your options are either:

-Tell the linter about the globals it didn't see you define via the `--lint` hint:
+Tell the linter about the globals it didn't see you define via the `--lint:` hint:
 ```lua
 --lint: global_1, global_2
 function f()